Entrance to Here: Kupe to Cook with anchor stone made by Wi Teapa visible on the left

 Like James Cook who travelled to New Zealand in 1769, Kupe and his crew are often credited for 'discovering' the country.
 The truth is that neither Cook or Kupe discovered Aotearoa, instead they mapped the islands and created pathways across the sea for successive waves of migration and settlement.

 We can’t change the past, but we can challenge the way that people think about our history.
 Artists, in particular, have a powerful role in this regard, and enabling our artists to challenge discovery narratives became the cornerstone of the exhibition we developed.

 HERE: Kupe to Cook features artworks by 20 leading Aotearoa New Zealand and Australian contemporary artists who investigate the long and varied histories of South Pacific voyaging – from Kupe to the arrival of Captain James Cook in 1769.

-In this stunning exhibition, Maori sculptors Wi Taepa and Tawhai Rickard have created sculptural interpretations of Kupe’s anchor stone and an imagined version of the Resolution, the vessel sailed by Cook on his final voyage to the Pacific.
-Paintings inspired by Tongan Ngatu barkcloth by Glen Wolfgramm and Dame Robyn White celebrate connections between Oceanic communities, while photographs by Samoan artists Yuki Kihara and Greg Semu question the strength of those connections.
+In this stunning exhibition, Maori sculptors Wi Taepa and Tawhai Rickard have created sculptural interpretations of Kupe’s anchor stone and an imagined version of the Endeavour, the vessel sailed by Cook on his first voyage to the Pacific.
+Paintings inspired by Tongan Ngatu barkcloth by Glen Wolfgramm and Dame Robin White celebrate connections between Oceanic communities, while photographs by Samoan artists Yuki Kihara and Greg Semu question the strength of those connections.

 The exhibition title can also be read in the Maori language, referring to ‘a place to bind your waka’.

-Main image: The Arrival by Greg Samu, 2015
+Main image: The Arrival by Greg Semu, 2015